oxlade39/oxlade39.github.com/_posts/2012-04-26-Pairing---it's-hard.md

 ## Background
 For over two years I worked in a team that followed agile processes, including [Extreme Programming](http://www.extremeprogramming.org/).
 The team is quite large, at a conservative estimate I'd say; maybe 6 sub-teams of 6 cross discipline members.
 All sub-teams working against the same 2 week cycle from the same plan.
 Sub-teams are fairly self organised and have their own targets (stories).

 Of the 2 teams I was a member, both used [pair programming](http://www.extremeprogramming.org/rules/pair.html) heavily.
 The first &gt; 90%, the second maybe 75% (I was running the second) of the working day.
-This is a collection of my thoughts an experiences from that time.
+This is a collection of my thoughts and experiences from that time.

 ## What is pair programming
 Well, it's very much like it's described in [Extreme Programming](http://www.extremeprogramming.org/rules/pair.html).
 Two people sit at the same computer, usually with a single mouse and a single keyboard working together to deliver a piece of functionality.
 If you're lucky you'll have two massive cinema displays and all plugged into a top of the range [Mac Pro](http://store.apple.com/uk/browse/home/shop_mac/family/mac_pro).